Steampunk Watches: Add Some Steampunk Style to Your Outfit!

 When you’re a woman, you have lots of ways to add a steampunk feel to your everyday wardrobe: steampunk necklaces, steampunk rings, steampunk earings, you name it.
 You can also wear steampunk clothing (gothic skirt, corset) or some victorian jewelry (lace bracelet, choker necklace), but that might be going overboard.
 And of course, you can’t miss with a steampunk watch.

-The only question that remains is: which is more classy, Arabic or Roman numerals on the dial?
+If you want to go for a timeless chic when choosing a timepiece, opt for a steampunk pocket watch.
+The only question that remains is: which is more classy, Roman or Arabic numerals on the dial?

-Should You Buy a Mechanical Steampunk Watch or a Quartz One?
+⚙️ Should You Buy a Mechanical Watch or a Quartz One?

 If you’re considering buying a steampunk watch, you need to understand the pros and cons of mechanical vs quartz watches.
 A quartz watch is a battery-powered watch that uses an electronic quartz oscillator to measure the passage of time.
 On the other hand, a mechanical watch uses a mechanical movement consisting of an intricate series of springs and gears working together to produce, store and release the energy to power the watch.

 There are two types of movement (also referred to as clockwork or mechanism) found in mechanical watches: automatic (self-winding) and manual (hand-wound).
 An automatic movement is powered by the kinetic energy created by the wrist and arm movements, while a manual movement need to be powered by winding the crown every 24 or 48 hours.
 Mechanical watches are usually preferred over quartz watches because of their skeletonized appearance, which allows their wearer a peek at the working machinery of the watch.
 It’s a one-of-a-kind sight for a lover of all things mechanical.